HoraceSupertramp/github-starter/README.md

 # github-starter

-A small set of everyday life utilities to interact with certain types of Github hosted public projects.
+A small set of everyday life utilities to automatize the interactions with certain types of Github hosted public projects.

 # install